aoifem1/IFTTT_to_AWS/README.md

 # IFTTT to AWS (POST Request)
 How to send information from a 3rd party app to your AWS account using IFTTT webhooks.
+Uses HTTP POST Request to display a JSON file from IFTTT to your AWS console.

 # Background
 IFTTT is a service which allows you to connect any two IFTTT registered apps (called IFTTT services) together.